-Between you and the duty of showing kindness to parents – or kindness to your mother, who has the greatest right over you – there is a vast distance that only Allah knows.
-And if you among those who seek Paradise … then stay close to your mother's feet, for there lies Paradise… A parent is one of the eight doors to Paradise, so beware not to abandon it.
+Between you and the duty of showing kindness to parents—or kindness to your mother, who has the greatest right over you—there is a vast distance that only Allah knows.
+And if you are among those who seek Paradise … then stay close to your mother’s feet, for there lies Paradise. […] A parent is one of the eight doors to Paradise, so beware not to abandon it.
 If you understand that, you should know that you should not hate her for [not] embracing Islam.
-What you are instructed… is to ask her to embrace Islam with your great manners and through your kind treatment of her... and to deal with her gently… You [should also] pray to Allah for her guidance and success... in secret.
+What is demanded of you […] is to ask her to embrace Islam with your good manners and through your kind treatment of her... and to deal with her gently […] You [should also] pray to Allah for her guidance and success... in secret.
 And you have no obligation beyond that.

-Al-Tartusi's reply demonstrates a judicial strategy that prioritizes kinship obligations over doctrinal solidarity when these principles conflict.
-The fatwa's most striking feature is not what it prescribes, but what it strategically omits.
-By entirely eliding the barā’component when discussing non-Muslim parents, al-Tartusi effectively creates a judicial exception that challenges the absolutist interpretation of al-walā’ wa'l-barā’.
-This selective application suggests a hierarchical understanding of Islamic obligations wherein familial bonds, and particulary one’s relation with parents, transcend religious boundaries in specific circumstances.
+Al-Tartusi’s reply demonstrates a judicial strategy that prioritizes kinship obligations over doctrinal solidarity when these principles conflict.
+The fatwa’s most striking feature is not what it prescribes but what it strategically omits.
+By entirely eliding the component of al-barā’ when discussing non-Muslim parents, al-Tartusi effectively creates a judicial exception that challenges the absolutist interpretation of al-walā’ wa’l-barā’.
+This selective application suggests a hierarchical understanding of Islamic obligations wherein familial bonds, and particularly one’s relationship with one’s parents, transcend religious boundaries in specific circumstances.

-Furthermore, al-Tartusi's emphasis on "gentle invitation" rather than confrontational disavowal reveals an adaptive pragmatism.
+Furthermore, al-Tartusi’s emphasis on gentle invitation rather than confrontational disavowal reveals an adaptive pragmatism.
 The fatwa implicitly acknowledges that rigid application of doctrinal principles may actually undermine their ultimate objectives, in this case, the potential conversion of the mother.
 This represents an approach that subordinates ideological purity to practical outcomes.
-The invocation of Paradise as contingent upon maternal devotion serves a dual rhetorical function: it both elevates parental rights above sectarian considerations and provides religious legitimacy for what might otherwise appear as doctrinal compromise.
+The invocation of Paradise as contingent upon maternal devotion serves a dual rhetorical function: it both elevates parental rights above sectarian considerations and provides religious legitimacy for what might otherwise appear to be a doctrinal compromise.
 This sophisticated balancing act demonstrates how contemporary Salafi-jihadi authorities navigate competing scriptural imperatives while maintaining jurisprudential coherence.

-An inquiry directed to Shaykh Abu Muhammad al-Maqdisi highlights familial tensions arising from a Salafi son's attempt to reform his father's misunderstanding of the Islamic doctrine of tawhid.
-The father, who resides in Gaza, is a practicing Muslim who observes, according to his son, prayer, fasting, and charity.
-However, the son insists that adherence to religious practices is insufficient without a proper grasp of the doctrine of tawhid.
-He asserts that true understading of tawhid obligates the father to declare the Hamas government apostate.
-The son’s persistance on this issue angers the father, prompting the son to question whether he should continue living under his father’s roof.
-Implicit in his query is the son’s suspicion that his father’s unwillingness to proclaim takfir on the Hamas government might itself constitute apostasy.
+An inquiry directed to Shaykh Abu Muhammad al-Maqdisi highlights familial tensions arising from a Salafi son’s attempt to reform his father’s misunderstanding of tawḥīd.
+The father, who resides in Gaza, is a practicing Muslim who, according to his son, observes prayer, fasting, and charity requirements.
+However, the son insists that adherence to religious practices is insufficient without a proper grasp of the doctrine of tawḥīd.
+He asserts that, if his father had a true understanding of tawḥīd, he would deem the Hamas government apostate.
+The son’s persistence in pursuing this issue angers the father, prompting the son to question whether he should continue living under his father’s roof.
+Implicit in his query is the son’s suspicion that his father’s unwillingness to proclaim takfīr on the Hamas government might itself constitute apostasy.